gboeer/copier/docs/updating.md

 1. The destination folder is versioned with Git.

-If that's your case, then just enter the destination folder, make sure `git status` shows it clean, and run:
+If that's your case, then just enter the destination folder, make sure `git status` shows it's clean, and run:

 ```shell
 copier update